-- Know where you are going and plan your travel accordingly; or test your computer compatibility if taking the state exam remotely (refer to your state exam confirmation). - Have your Pre-Licensing Course Completion Certificate (paper or electronic copy) and your photo ID ready to take with you to the test center or when accessing the remote proctored exam. - Plan to arrive early to the test center or log on early.
+- Know where you are going and plan your travel accordingly; or test your computer compatibility if taking the state exam remotely (refer to your state exam confirmation). - Have photo ID ready to take with you to the test center or when accessing the remote proctored exam. - o Plan to arrive early to the test center or log on early.
 The last thing you want to be doing on test day is rushing prior to the exam.
 This only increases any test anxiety.